 Barbara was almost raped again in "The Romans", this time by Emperor Nero.

 Edith is raped off-screen in "The Time Meddler", as confirmed by Verity Lambert on the DVD commentary.
-She also explains why the Hartnell era had a higher concentration of sex references; while social taboos were stricter due to the recent introduction of TV, there was less in the way of strict rules on content.
+She also explains why the Hartnell era had a higher concentration of sex references; though social taboos were stricter due to the recent introduction of TV, there was less in the way of strict rules on content.
 There was more of a general consensus on what was appropriate for broadcast, and whether you breached it came down mostly to the whim of the producer.

 This little gem from "The Myth Makers": "Upon my soul, you're making me as nervous as a Baccante at her first orgy."
 Steven Moffat at least tries to disguise his dirty jokes.